MantasGirdvainis/BarometerApp/README.md

 ## Project startup

-Before starting project, you need to install all the dependencies form each Front End and Back End.
-To do so run `npm install` command for each and start project use `npm run dev` for Back End and Front End.
+Before starting project, you need to install all the dependencies for each Front End and Back End.
+To do so run `npm install` command for each part and start project use `npm run dev` for Back End and Front End.

 ## Testing